| java.lang.Object | ||||

 not opaque.
 This can be accomplished by setting the background color

-of the viewport, via scrollPane.getViewport().setBackground()
+of the viewport, via scrollPane.getViewport().setBackground().

 The reason for setting the color of the viewport and not the scrollpane

-is that by default JViewport
+is that by default JViewport is opaque

 which, among other things, means it will completely fill